platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### sector

 The overarching category of an emission factor.
+Should align with existing sectors in the DB unless proposing a new sector (please include details and justification in the pull request)

 ### category

 Emission factor category.
-Aligned with `sector`, but more specific.
+Aligned with `sector`, but more specific to the activity in question; again this should align with existing unless a new category is being proposed.

 ### id